A local orientational order parameter for systems of interacting particles: Demarcating particle neighborhoods

 \section{Demarcating particle neighborhoods}

+We begin with a few key definitions.
+Let $S$ be a discrete set of points in $D$-dimensional Euclidean space.
+Call $S$ a \textit{system}, its every element $p$ a \textit{particle}, the particles $q_i$ adjacent to $p$ its \textit{neighbors}, and any set of adjacent particles in $S$ a \textit{cluster}.
+Together, a particle $p$ and its neighbors $q_i$ compose a cluster of the kind illustrated in Fig. {\ref{fig:central_cluster}}.
+Of course not every cluster possesses this particle-neighborhood form.
+We term those that do \textit{central} clusters and those that do not \textit{noncentral} clusters.
+Some works on local structural indication are agnostic to this distinction.{\cite{malins_2013_a, malins_2013_b}} Here, we argue that a truly local characterization of structure must unambiguously correspond to a locality of the system, that is, a particle.
+This is visibly not the case with noncentral clusters, and so, they are not considered in this work.

-Let $S$ be a discrete set of points in \mbox{$n$-dimensional} Euclidean space.
-Call $S$ a \textit{system} and its every element $p$ a \textit{particle}.
-The ``neighborhood'' of a particle is a qualitative concept with no unequivocal quantitative counterpart but rather a few discrete models.
-Perhaps the simplest of these is the ``naive'' neighborhood model: Let $r_p$ denote the smallest distance between a particle $p$ and any other particle.
-Then, for some $\tau \geq 0$, we define the \textit{naive neighborhood} $\mathcal{N}_{\tau}(p)$ of particle $p$ as the set of all particles except $p$ whose distance to $p$ is less than or equal to $(\tau+1)r_p$.
-An implicit assumption of this model is that the immediate surrounding of a particle takes the form of a $n$-dimensional ball---that is, that all particles at a given distance from it are equally worthy of its neighborship.
-As illustrated in Fig. \ref{fig:neighborhood_models}, however, this is not always the case, not even approximately.
+The neighborhood of a particle is a qualitative concept with no unequivocal quantitative counterpart but rather a few discrete models.
+Perhaps the simplest of these is the \textit{naive neighborhood} model: Let $r_p$ denote the distance between a particle and its nearest neighbor.
+For some tolerance $\tau \geq 0$, define the \textit{naive neighborhood} $\Ncal_\tau(p)$ of a particle $p$ as the set of all particles except $p$ whose distance to $p$ is less than or equal to $(\tau+1) r_p$.
+This model assumes that the immediate surrounding of a particle takes the form of a $D$-dimensional ball, that is, that the neighborship of every particle at a given distance from it is equally justified.
+As illustrated in \mbox{Fig. {\ref{fig:neighborhood_models}}}, however, this is not always the case, not even approximately.

-A more natural neighborhood model can be derived from the Voronoi cell \cite{devadoss_2011}, variously called the Dirichlet region, Thiessen polytope, and Wigner-Seitz cell.
+A more natural neighborhood model can be derived from the Voronoi cell,\cite{devadoss_2011} variously called the Dirichlet region, Thiessen polytope, and Wigner-Seitz cell.
 Let $C(p)$ denote the Voronoi cell of a particle $p$.
-Then, its \textit{Voronoi neighborhood} $\mathcal{V}(p)$ is defined as the set of all particles other than $p$ whose Voronoi cells are adjacent to that of $p$.
-More precisely,
+Then, its \textit{Voronoi neighborhood} $\Vcal(p)$ is defined as the set of all particles $q_i \neq p$ whose Voronoi cells $C(q_i)$ are adjacent to the Voronoi cell $C(p)$ of particle $p$.